Primitive datatypes

 String nameOfUser = "Tushar";

 While both of these will compile, the second example is way more easy to understand.
-Readers of the code will know the purpose of the value: "Tushar".
+Readers of the code will know the purpose of the value: "Tushar"

 Naming variables according to convention leads to clear, readable, and maintainable code.
 When someone else, or our future self, reads the code, there is no confusion about the purpose of a variable.

-In Java, variable names are case-sensitive. myHeight is a different variable from myheight.
+.
 The length of a variable name is unlimited, but we should keep it concise while keeping the meaning clear.

-A variable starts with a valid letter, or a $, or a _.
+.
 No other symbols or numbers can begin a variable name.
-1stPlace and *Gazer are not valid variable names.
+1stPlace

 Variable names of only one word are spelled in all lowercase letters.
 Variable names of more than one word have the first letter lowercase while the beginning letter of each subsequent word is capitalized.
 This style of capitalization is called camelCase.